-It is the mission of the Garrett County Memorial Hospital Foundation (the Foundation) to orient itself to the capital needs of the Hospital as they may exist from time to time, and to develop long-term programs, the purposes of which is to educate the public as to the ongoing needs of the Hospital and to design and implement various means whereby funds could be contributed by these components to the Foundation, which shall hold, administer and distribute portions of the funds, as may be appropriate, to the Hospital for the said capital need.
+It is the mission of the Garrett Regional Medical Center Foundation (the Foundation) to orient itself to the capital needs of the Hospital as they may exist from time to time, and to develop long-term programs, the purposes of which is to educate the public as to the ongoing needs of the Hospital and to design and implement various means whereby funds could be contributed by these components to the Foundation, which shall hold, administer and distribute portions of the funds, as may be appropriate, to the Hospital for the said capital need.

 The Foundation was established September 1, 1987, at the suggestion of Jacquelyn Shirer, who at that time was a member of the Hospital Board of Governors.
 She is still lovingly known as the “mother of the Foundation.”
 Ms. Shirer rallied a dedicated group of public-spirited volunteers to serve on the Foundation in support of the hospital.

 As the Foundation reflects on the accomplishments of the past twenty-five years, we are gratified by our progress, moved by the generosity of our donors and energized by the tremendous Foundation’s focus.
 During this time period the Foundation has funded nearly $ 8 million in equipment and capital improvements at the Hospital.

 Garrett Regional Medical Center operates in a highly regulated environment that dictates the amount of revenue that can be generated through rates.
 The funds available through the rate structure simply does not allow for much of the patient care equipment that is so vital to providing state of the art care.
 However, our desire to provide excellent health care to the community does not diminish.
 A donation to the GRMC Foundation is an investment in your own health and the future of your community.